yugabyte/ybu/TFE/YBU-59/YBU-59.md

 * Select your route table in the list view.
 * In the tab view, first select the **Routes** tab an then select **Edit routes**.
 * In Edit routes, select **Add route**.
-* In the new row, specifc the following column values:
+* In the new row, specific the following column values:

 | Column | Value | Comment |
 |:-|:-|:-|